ColleagueRiley/Cocoa-in-Pure-C/README.md

 #include <string.h>
 ```

-There's also declare some functions that will be defined later.
+There are also declare some functions that will be defined later.

 These functions will be used for printing information about the current event.